 Free Things To Do In Philadelphia: Outdoor Sites

-Fairmount Park – There’s so much to do in this great expanse of land.
+There’s so much to do in this great expanse of land.
 Play a game of frisbee, let the pup run around, stop by some of the mansions in the area, or visit the famous whispering bench by Memorial Hall.

-Rocky Statue and Art Museum Steps – From the famous movie by the same name, many people’s visit to the city is not complete without a run up the steps and a picture by the statue.
+Made famous by the iconic Sylvester Stallone movie, many people’s visit to the city is not complete without a run up the steps and a picture by the statue.
 Since they’re in the same location, it’s easy to do both!

-This is the newest addition to the city’s landscape and offers travelers on it a wonderful skyline view, and the ability to walk, jog, run, bike, or simply sit and enjoy the views.
+This is the newest addition to the city’s landscape.
+It offers visitors a wonderful skyline view and the ability to walk, jog, run, bike, or simply sit and enjoy the views.
 It connects the Schuylkill River Trail from Locust Street to the South Street Bridge and beyond.